justeattakeaway/fozzie-components/CONTRIBUTING.md

 ## Publishing via npm

 Publishing to **npm** is handled automatically as part of our CI process.
 Once a PR has been merged to master, any package versions that are not present on npm will be published as part of the **master** build.
-Failure to do this will result in the `latest` version being overwritten on the registry.

 ## Publishing beta releases

+When working with beta package versions, we recommend you either:

+ - Push your beta changes to a feature branch and manually publish to **npm** by executing `npm publish --tag beta`.
+This ensures your package is tagged correctly in **npm**.

+ OR

-When working with beta package versions, you must ensure the `tag: "beta"` property is present in the package's `package.json` file **before** merging to master.
-Failure to do this will result in the `latest` version being overwritten on the registry.
+ - Add the `tag: "beta"` property to the package's `package.json` file **before** merging to master.
+This ensures the package is tagged correctly on **npm**